miklevin/MikeLev.in/_posts/2025-09-14-ai-friendly-codebase-hygiene-guide.md

 getting forcibly funneled through the human which helps the human really keep track of what's going on and keep a firm grip on the reins of their code.

+> In long-running discussions with Gemini where I've asked it to do the *book
+> analysis* routine along the way it often wants to jump ahead to the next
+> analsysis thinking I got to the stopping point.
+I had reined it back a few
+> times to immediate questions like how it likes the `ls` output now before I
+> let it surge on ahead to the analysis of the latest material like below where
+> I choose a file-name, layer in more headlines and the like.

 Now you may do the book analysis, haha!

+---

 ## Book Analysis